carlos-ds/personal-web/articles/introduction-to-software-testing.md

 **The bad**:

 - Interaction with students and teachers is next to nothing.
-- Course content feels outdated at times.
+- Course content feels outdated or out of place at times.

 ## The theory behind testing

 Although I'm not the biggest fan, you can't blame this course for not doing what it says on the tin: provide an _introduction to software testing_.
 It touches on a fair amount of theoretical concepts which testers should understand.
 And even developers will find there's a lot in it for them.

-Module 1 starts off by answering the questions _"What is a test"_, _"Why should we test?"_ and _"How can we test well?"_.
+Module 1 starts off by answering the questions _"What is a test?"_, _"Why should we test?"_ and _"How can we test well?"_.
 The course then discusses the differences between validation and verification, and progresses towards [the V-Model](<https://en.wikipedia.org/wiki/V-Model_(software*development)>).

 Although a strict application of the V-Model is perhaps rather unusual, being conscious of it is still beneficial towards a better understanding of software testing.